How much do I need to retire?

 The common perception is that you’ll need between half and two-thirds of the final salary you had when you were working, after tax, to maintain your lifestyle once you retire.

 This is because as you might have paid off the mortgage, will no longer be bringing up children and won’t face the cost of commuting once you've retired.

-Our video shows how real retirees have been managing their money in retirement.
+Our video below shows how real retirees have been managing their money in retirement.

 How much do people spend in retirement?

-To help figure out how much you need in retirement, we've spoken to thousands of retired Which? members to see where their money is being spent.
+To help figure out how much you need in retirement, we've spoken to thousands of retired Which? members, both those living alone and couples, to see where their money is being spent.

-Households spent a shade under £2,200 a month, or around £26,000 a year, on average when we carried out research at the start of 2018.
+Households with two people spent a shade under £2,340 a month, or around £28,000 a year, on average to be 'comfortable' when we carried out research in 2022.

-This covers all the basic areas of expenditure and some luxuries, such as European holidays, hobbies and eating out.
+This covers all the basic areas of expenditure (which had a combined cost of £19,000 per year on average) and some luxuries, such as European holidays, hobbies and eating out.
 Aiming for this level of income will provide a good platform for your retirement.

-Travelling and holidays are a very important part of retirement for our members, with people spending nearly £4,500 a year on this part of their life.
+Travelling and holidays are a very important part of retirement for our members (at least in normal times), with people spending £4,657 a year on this part of their life.

 Priorities change slightly as you move through your retirement years.
-Our members tend to spend relatively less on food and drink, housing payments and recreation as they get older, but more on utility bills, health and insurance premiums.
+Our members tend to spend relatively less on food and drink, housing payments and recreation as they get older, particularly over the age of 80, but more on utility bills, health, and insurance premiums.

-We’ve highlighted two levels of spending – those with a comfortable retirement, allowing a few extras, and those with a more luxurious lifestyle.
+We’ve highlighted three levels of spending – paying for essentials, funding a comfortable retirement, allowing a few extras, and being able to have a more luxurious lifestyle.